zachary-foster/alignreads/README.md

 setenv PATH $PATH:/home/fosterz/alignreads
 ```

+**Adding to PATH without a text editor**

+If you want a one-line solution or dont want to use a command line text editor to make your changes to the shell configuration file, you can `cd` into the directory you want to add to your shell's search path and type:

+`echo "export PATH=$(pwd):\${PATH}" >> ~/.bashrc`

+This example assumes you are using `bash`, but something similar can be used for other shells as well.

 ## Running alignreads

 Alignreads has an intimidating amount of arguments because it gives access to the arguments of its constituent programs.